 formats is one or more letters representing the formats.
-If none specified, the default is generic and Kenwood.
-N for \$GPWPL - NMEA generic with only location and name.
-G for SPGRMW - Garmin adds altitude symbol and comment to
+If none specified, the default is generic and Kenwood. Ν for \$GPWPL - NMEA generic with only location and name.
+6 for CDCDNANA Comming adds altitude symphol and commonstate

 - G for \$PGRMW Garmin, adds altitude, symbol, and comment to previously named waypoint. - M for \$PMGNWPL Magellan, more complete for stationary objects. - K for \$PKWDWPL Kenwood with APRS style symbol but missing comment.